umang94/Drodeo/README.md

 ## Overview

 Drodeo processes video content through a two-step Gemini pipeline to create videos with optional music synchronization.
+The system intelligently handles large video collections by automatically batching and concatenating videos when more than 10 videos are provided.

 ## Quick Start